All About The Fairways

 Tommy

-McDonagh: Tommy has always been
+McDonagh - RIP: Tommy had always been

 working, either in bands, groups and as a backing musician.